ElSibo/Second_Assignment/README.md

 Declared global variable a who represent speed;
 Declared publisher pub;
 Defined the function setspeed(char w) that the input from user,
-and if this input is “e”/”d”/”r” send an inter to the other node to increase/decrease/reset speed and give ta user,
+and if this input is “e”/”d”/”r” send an inter to the other node to increase/decrease/reset speed and,
-information about speed;
+give to user information about speed;

 ______________
 In the main():